JamesYYang/Health-Check/README.md

 The options object has two options:
 * `port` : When health-check run, it will build a REST API.
 You can query health check result via it.
 So you can specify the port.
 Default is 9020.
 * `rulesFile` : A Json file to describe the health check rule.
-A sample like below.
+A sample like below. __You can modify the rules file anytime without stop the program.__

 ```js
 [